 It is important for participant to acknowledge their boundaries and take care of themselves in the teaching environment.
 I encourage participants to do this as well as take care of one another.
 There are a number of my courses that can cause some emotional reaction so I do stress if you feel this maybe an issue please talk to me beforehand.

-I aim to create a safe learning environment for all participants attending my courses.
+I aim to create a safe learning environment for all participants attending my courses whether face to face or online.
 Any participant found to be rude, disrespectful or discriminatory will be asked to leave.
 Please see Maslow's Hierarchy of Needs.